Victor Worsley

-Victor Worsley (born April 24, 1984) is an American former professional football linebacker.
+Victor Worsley (born April 24, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was originally signed by the Colts as an undrafted free agent in 2007.
-He played college football at North Carolina.Worsley was released during the final cuts of the 2008 season.
+He played college football for the North Carolina Tar Heels.Worsley was released during the final cuts of the 2008 season.

-Early years
+Early life

 Victor attended North Edgecombe High School, where he was a four-year starter at linebacker and also played fullback.